Iwasawa Decomposition for Lie Superalgebras: Application to centralizers of certain tori

-\begin{lemma} Suppose that $\g$ is a Lie superalgebra such that \begin{enumerate} \item $\g_{\ol{0}}$ is reductive; \item If $\h \sub\g_{\ol{0}}$ is a Cartan subalgebra (CSA) of $\g_{\ol{0}}$, then it is self-centralizing in $\g$. \item For any nonzero weight $\alpha$ of a CSA $\h$ we have $\dim\g_{\alpha}\leq 1$. \end{enumerate} Then $\theta\in\Aut(\g)$ is semisimple if and only if $\theta|_{\g_{\ol{0}}}$ is semisimple.
-In particular, $\theta$ is semisimple if and only if it preserves a Cartan subalgebra of $\g_{\ol{0}}$. \end{lemma} \begin{remark} Property (2) is equivalent to asking that for any root decomposition of $\g$, each weight space (including the trivial weight space) is of pure parity. \end{remark} \begin{proof} It is known that an automorphism of a reductive Lie algebra is semisimple if and only if it preserves a Cartan subalgebra.
+\begin{Lemma} Suppose that $\g$ is a Lie superalgebra such that: \begin{enumerate} \item $\g_{\ol{0}}$ is reductive and $\g_{\ol{1}}$ is a semisimple $\g_{\ol{0}}$-module; \item If $\h \sub\g_{\ol{0}}$ is a Cartan subalgebra (CSA) of $\g_{\ol{0}}$, then it is self-centralizing in $\g$. \item For any root $\alpha$ we have $\dim\g_{\alpha}\leq 1$. \end{enumerate} Then $\theta\in\Aut(\g)$ is semisimple if and only if $\theta|_{\g_{\ol{0}}}$ is semisimple.
+In particular, $\theta$ is semisimple if and only if it preserves a Cartan subalgebra of $\g_{\ol{0}}$. \end{Lemma} \begin{remark} Property (2) is equivalent to asking that for any root decomposition of $\g$, each weight space (including the trivial weight space) is of pure parity. \end{remark} \begin{proof} By \cite{borel1955semi}, an automorphism of a reductive Lie algebra is semisimple if and only if it preserves a Cartan subalgebra.
 Therefore if $\theta|_{\g_{\ol{0}}}$ is semisimple, it preserves a Cartan subalgebra $\h\sub\g_{\ol{0}}$, and thus must act by a permutation on the roots.
 Since the root spaces are one-dimensional, it follows that some power of $\theta$ must act by a scalar on each weight space, and thus $\theta$ must be semisimple. \end{proof}

-Suppose that $\g$ is either a simple basic Lie superalgebra not equal to $\p\s\l(2|2)$ or is $\g\l(m|n)$ for some $m,n$ so that $\g$ satisfies the hypothesis of \cref{auto_semisimple}.
+Suppose that $\g$ either is a basic simple Lie superalgebra not equal to $\p\s\l(2|2)$ or is $\g\l(m|n)$ for some $m,n$ so that $\g$ satisfies the hypothesis of Lemma \ref{auto_semisimple}.
 Let $\theta\in\Aut(\g)$ be a semisimple automorphism of $\g$ which preserves a nondegenerate invariant form on $\g$.
-We get an orthogonal decomposition $\g=\k\oplus\p$, where $\k$ is the fixed subalgebra of $\theta$, and $\p$ is the sum of the nonzero eigenspaces of $\theta$.
+We get an orthogonal decomposition $\g=\k\oplus\p$ of super vector spaces, where $\k$ is the fixed subalgebra of $\theta$, and $\p$ is the sum of the eigenspaces of $\theta$ with nonzero eigenvalues.